gskang-22/cs50/project/README.md

 Upon successful login, you would be sent to the index expenses page along with a "login successful" message.

-For both expenses and income, by using a paginator, clutter is reduced and you only see 3 rows of your transactions.
-You are free to toggle between the different pages, and also to the first and last page
+For both expenses and income, by using Django's paginator, clutter is reduced and you only see the first 3 rows of your transactions, which are sorted by date in descending order.
+You are free to toggle between the different pages, and also able to skip to the first and last pages.

 You are also able to create, edit and delete any transactions.
-The transactions have a total of 4 elements: amount (of gold), description (details about the transaction), date (of transaction) that is, by default, today's date, and finally source (for income) / categories (for expenses).
+The transactions have a total of 4 elements: amount (of gold), description (details about the transaction), date (of transaction), that is today's date by default, and finally source (for income) / categories (for expenses) that allows users to understand where their gold came from/ "disappeared" to.

-You can also search for a transaction using the search bar at the top right without needing a submit button.
+You can also search for a transaction using the search bar at the top right without the need for a submit button.
-This search field searches through all 4 elements of expenses/ income and returns you the appropriate transaction records.
+This search field searches through all 4 elements of expenses/ income and returns the appropriate transaction records.
 If no transaction fits the search requirements, a "No results found" text will pop-up.

-Moreover, you can also view your transactions in the form of "doughnut" tables that helps you understand your spending and earning better visually.
+Moreover, you can also view your transactions in the form of "doughnut" graphs that helps you understand your spendings and earnings better visually.

+With a sidebar with links to the pages for expenses and income, as well as to the "doughnut" charts for visual display, users are able to easily move between the different app pages with a click of a button.
+The presence of "breadcrumbs" near the top of the page also helps add to the user's convenience.

 Overall, hope you find this app useful (and enjoy the "dark mode" design) :)